Itamar9494/pixel/README.md

 ## Prerequisites

-Open a terminal or command prompt on your computer, and writ the command:
+Open a terminal or command prompt on your computer, and run:

 ```
 pip install -r requirements.txt